Guardians (August Burns Red album): Critical reception

 Kerrang! gave the album 4 out of 5 and stated: "Even with metalcore in its current era of hyper-innovative flux – every band and their dog experimenting with synths, samples and strange new sounds in a race to the genre's next evolutionary step – there's still something to be said for good old meat-and-potatoes melodic munch.
 17 years in, Pennsylvania bruisers August Burns Red remain some of its highest-quality purveyors."
 Hunter Hewgley from KillYourStereo gave the album 85 out of 100 and said: "Guardians feels like an album that was written for any longtime lover of August Burns Red.
 There is truly something for everyone on their seventh record, pulling influences from every previous era of the metalcore band's history.
 In any other circumstance, I'd say that this was pandering and a cynical cash-grab, but no, it honestly feels as if August Burns Red is really enjoying writing music like this.
 You can hear the sheer passion and drive behind each song and every note played, and Jake Luhrs' energetic vocal delivery is the real icing on the cake.
 This is the album that many people, the band included, have been waiting on for years.
 As someone who had slightly fallen off of the August Burns Red bandwagon of late, I am over the moon to say that Guardians was a great reminder as to why this band is so wildly popular, and why I still love them as much as I do.
 I'm back on the wagon now!"
 New Transcendence praised the album saying, "Overall, Guardians is a righteous testament to diversity within metalcore.
 It boasts heaviness, catchiness, bounce, emotion, groove—you name it, it's there—but it simply lacks the staying power that made Phantom Anthem such an outstanding record.
 While August Burns Red's 2020 release isn't a whole step backwards, it fails to continue the incredible trajectory and, in many ways, halts the band's momentum, feeling like a record that—with just a little more refinement—could have been another star-studded entry in the band's ever-evolving discography."
 Wall of Sound scored the album 8/10 saying: "August Burns Red seem to deliver outstanding records, one after the other.
 If you're not yet a fan, it is never too late to experience what you have been missing out on and join the party."

+In popular culture

+The song "Bones" was featured in American action crime drama NCIS: Los Angeles during episode 10 in season 12 as a punishment method towards prisoners.